 - Body Temp: 36.1 C / 97.2 F

 Today was a slightly better day than yesterday.
 I went to the library to borrow some raw recipe books, and took some time to read through them.
 The light-headedness remains so I’m just moving very slowly nowadays, especially when getting up.
 The nausea feeling has reduced.
-I was also in slight feverish state in the morning when I woke up, though it dissipated soon after.
+I was also in a slight feverish state in the morning when I woke up, though it dissipated soon after.

 If you haven’t read my earlier post, I’ve actually been in touch with Loren (Lockman) for an upcoming fasting interview here at PE.
 This is your chance to have all your fasting questions answered by someone who has been practicing fasting and supervising fasts for 10 years, so be sure to head to the forums and post your questions there.

-Anyway, Loren advised me that rest is the crucial part to safe and proper fasting.
+Anyway, Loren advised me that rest is the crucial part of safe and proper fasting.
 He was telling me to just turn off the computer and rest – I think he was probably shocked that I was trying to email him for an interview and ask follow-up questions when I was supposed to fast!
 I’m going to take his advice, turn in after this post and rest for as much as I can.

 This is also in line with a lot of the materials I’ve read about fasting and what I’ve mentioned in my fasting updates to date, which is to have maximum rest during fasting to reap the true healing benefits.
 Like I mentioned in Day 5, the more energy you expend doing stuff during fasting, the less energy you have for inner healing.
 The basic rule is just to limit the stimuli you’re taking in, limit your energy expenditure, close your eyes and just rest throughout the fast.

 My weight today is 133.2lbs / 60.4kg, which is 0.7lbs / -0.3kg vs. yesterday.
 This is at a reduced rate than previous days where I was losing from 0.6 to 1.5 kg.
-It’s normal and to be expected – initial loss is usually more due to loss of water retained by salt and also not having food in your body.
-Here’s an excerpt from Dr Ben Kim in the Fasting Q&A:
+It’s normal and to be expected – an initial loss is usually more due to loss of water retained by salt and also not having food in your body.
+Here’s an excerpt from Dr. Ben Kim in the Fasting Q&A:

 On average, a typical faster loses approximately one pound per day during a water-only fast.
 Initially, the loss may approach two or even three pounds per day for the first few days if the person is retaining significant sodium and water.
 This can decrease to approximately half a pound per day in the later stages of a fast.
 From day two onward, the body begins utilizing fatty tissues for energy, thereby conserving as much muscle tissue as possible, a mechanism called protein sparing.

 I’ve mentioned a couple of articles before that I felt a higher heart rate, so today I decided to measure my pulse and track that.
 I counted an average of 11 beats every 10 seconds, which brings it to 66bpm (beats per minute).
-The regular heart beat range is 60-80bpm, so actually my heart rate is well within this range.
+The regular heartbeat range is 60-80bpm, so my heart rate is well within this range.
 I probably felt that it was higher because it felt higher in comparison to usual.

 Either way, I’m planning to rest more to get the maximum benefits out of the fast.

 Water consumption today was 2.0 liters.
 I really didn’t feel like drinking water.
 I think it’s largely to do with the nauseous feeling.
 The other fasters I read up on had the same experience too.
-At first I couldn’t understand why they couldn’t just drink water, but now I understand.
+At first, I couldn’t understand why they couldn’t just drink water, but now I understand.
 It’s like the throat feels tighter and doesn’t want to take in anything.
 Plus the fact that you just feel like lying down, rest and just do nothing.
 I’ll continue to just take small sips throughout the day where I can.

 Since I’ve been resting so much, I’ve been dreaming quite a lot.
 They’ve been somewhat more vivid, though my dreams prior to fasting have also been vivid as well.
 There was a dream where I became lucid (i.e. being aware that I was dreaming) a few days ago, which is a rare occurrence.
 Just now I dreamed of writing the fasting post update for today, which transitioned into a battling scene with a flaming dragon.
-I think it’s to do with the Harry Potter I was watching before I turned in (even though there were no dragons in the scenes that I’d watched so far) plus a desire to rewatch How To Train a Dragon.
+I think it’s to do with the Harry Potter I was watching before I turned in (even though there were no dragons in the scenes that I’d watched so far) plus a desire to rewatch How to Train a Dragon.
 I really liked that movie – it was very nice and fuzzy.

 In Days 2-4 of the fast, I’d have a dream (out of several) where I ate something and broke the fast.
-In Day 2 I dreamed I ate a sponge cake (green pandan cake – those from Singapore, Malaysia and Indonesia would know what it is); in Days 3 and 4 I dreamed I ate a french fry.
-In one dream I think I sucked on a mint and then I suddenly realized that mint had calories and was hence a food too!
-In my dreams I remembered feeling it was weird how that could have even happened because I was conscious and was doing so well before then.
-Then I would wake up and realize to my relief that it was just a dream. :sweat: Pretty strange, but quite funny at the same time.
+In Day 2 I dreamed I ate a sponge cake (green pandan cake – those from Singapore, Malaysia, and Indonesia would know what it is); in Days 3 and 4 I dreamed I ate a french fry.
+In one dream I think I sucked on a mint and then I suddenly realized that mint had calories and was hence a food too! 😆 In my dreams I remembered feeling it was weird how that could have even happened because I was conscious and was doing so well before then.
+Then I would wake up and realize to my relief that it was just a dream. *sweat* Pretty strange, but quite funny at the same time. 😆

 Many of the fasting accounts I had read also mentioned dreaming about food and eating.
 It’s certainly interesting how our subconscious reacts when we take something that’s so integral to our lives out of the equation.